compintell/Mooncake.jl/docs/src/developer_documentation/ir_representation.md

 `IRCode` is a perfectly good way to represent Julia's IR the vast majority of the time.
 For example, it suffices for the code transformations required for forwards-mode AD.
-However, some IR transformations needed in reverse-mode are prohibitively awkward to undertake using `IRCode`.
+However, IR transformations involving multiple changes to the control flow structure of a programme are needed in reverse-mode, and are prohibitively awkward to undertake using `IRCode`.
 Mooncake's implementation of reverse-mode AD instead makes use of a custom representation of Julia's IR, called `BBCode`.
 We emphasise that `BBCode` represents the _same_ thing under the hood, it is just represented in memory in a slightly different way, such that certain kinds of transformations are straightforward to implement.